 If you see yourself or recognise anyone in these photographs, get in touch – we’d love to know what you’re up to 10 years on.

-Thank you to Julian Germain for the use of his images, for his direct help in creating this article, and for 13 years (and counting) of inspiration.
+Thank you to Julian Germain for the use of his images, for your help in creating this article, and for 13 years (and counting) of inspiration.